VolkovLabs/business-text/README.md

 ## Content

-To use display data from your query result, enter the name of the field surrounded by double braces.
+To display data from your query result, enter the name of the field surrounded by double braces.
 For example, to display the value from the `Time` field:

 ```
 {{Time}}